2017 Finsbury Park van attack: Conviction and sentence

 On 21 December 2017, Darren Osborne pleaded not guilty to charges of terrorism-related murder and attempted murder.
 The trial was held in January 2018 at Woolwich Crown Court and on 1 February, Osborne was found guilty on both counts.
 He was sentenced to life imprisonment with a minimum tariff of 43 years with simultaneous terms for murder and attempted murder.
+Osborne would not be eligible for parole for 43 years.